Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties: Selection

 A \defin{choice function} is a function that with any node $x$ associates such a $y$.
 An \defin{MSO choice function} for $t$ is a formula describing a choice function, \ie a formula $\phi(x,y)$ with two first-order free variables such that

-Gurevich and Shelah proved that such a function may not always exists.
-This result was later re-proven in a more elementary way by Carayol and Löding who moreover exhibited a tree generated by a (safe) recursion scheme on which finding an MSO choice function fails.
+{Guverich and Shelah proved that there does not exist an MSO formula $\varphi(x,X)$ such that for all non-empty set of nodes $U$ of the infinite complete binary tree $t_2$, $(t_2,u,U) \models \varphi(x,X)$ for exactly one node $u$ in $U$.
+In other terms, there is no MSO formula selecting (on the infinite complete binary tree) exactly one element for each non-empty subset.
+This result was later re-proven in a more elementary way by Carayol and Löding.
+Moreover they also exhibited in \cite[Theorem~6]{CarayolL07} a tree generated by a (safe) recursion scheme on which finding an MSO choice function (in the sense of the present article) fails.}

 \begin{theorem}{\cite{GurevichS83a,CarayolL07}\cite[Proposition~4.3]{CarayolHDR}} There is a well-formed tree generated by an order-$3$ (safe) recursion scheme for which no MSO choice function exists. \end{theorem}